AlexeiKozlovskiy/online-store-react/README.md

 - Checkout Process: Seamless checkout with payment options for smooth transactions.

 ## Developer features
 - Using [own backend service](https://github.com/AlexeiKozlovskiy/online-store-nest) built on Nest, with using prisma database.
+Servise deploed in [here](https://render.com/).
 - Standard and google authentication, using bearer token, with opportunity his refreshing.
 - Forms introduced in all modal windows and profile page, made using react-hook-form, with possibility common validation all fields.
 - Cart products, and auth state build with Redux Toolkit.
 - Fetching products, and product by ID developed using RTK Query.
 Fetching all app data using axios, in future I keep in mind add React Qwery.
 - Interaction with application components, such as filters, sorting, search, pagination, viewswitcher changes and saves in URL parameters.
+- Product filters have balancers.
+When you change one or several filters, and the search field, other filters will be changed based on the displayed products.
 - SSR mode, for now work only **locally**.
 In Netlifae deploy available CSR mode.
 - Using other small libraries, such as: paginate, select, slider, skeleton, persist.